himanshurkk/Habermans-Survival-Dataset-EDA/README.md

 In statistics, exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.

-I have uploaded both .ipynb and .pdf for better understanding and reference.
+I have uploaded both .ipynb and .HTML file for better understanding and reference.